CSSclasses/CSSclasses/_posts/2015-01-12-css-transitions.markdown

 {% endhighlight %}

-So in our example the width gets transitioned for one second, but only after a 0.2 second delay with a timing function of ease-out.
+So in our example the width gets transitioned for one second, but only after a 0.2 second delay, with a timing function of ease-out.
 And then you use a comma and define the transition for the next property if you want to.
 Phew, sounds complicated, right?
 But as you can see in the example, you don’t always need to define all values, as they will have default values, as the 2s background-color transition shows.
 Don’t worry.
 It’s ok to look this up every time until you remember it.